microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

     event TypedEventHandler<Object, Object> WindowActivated;
 }

-class Monarch : Servant
+class Monarch : Peasant
 {
-    UInt64 AddServant(Servant servant);
+    UInt64 AddPeasant(Peasant peasant);
     Boolean IsInSingleInstanceMode();
-    Servant GetServant(UInt64 servantID);
+    Peasant GetPeasant(UInt64 peasantID);
-    Servant GetMostRecentServant();
+    Peasant GetMostRecentPeasant();
 }
 ```

-The servant process can instantiate the `Servant` object itself, in it's process
+The peasant process can instantiate the `Peasant` object itself, in it's process
 space.
-Initially, the `Servant` object won't have an ID assigned, and the call
+Initially, the `Peasant` object won't have an ID assigned, and the call
-to `AddServant` on the `Monarch` will both cause the Monarch to assign the
+to `AddPeasant` on the `Monarch` will both cause the Monarch to assign the
-`Servant` an ID, and add it to the Monarch process's list of processes.
+`Peasant` an ID, and add it to the Monarch process's list of processes.
 If the
-`Servant` already had an ID assigned by a previous monarch, then the new monarch
+`Peasant` already had an ID assigned by a previous monarch, then the new monarch
-will simply re-use the value already existing in the `Servant`.
+will simply re-use the value already existing in the `Peasant`.
 Now, the monarch
-can call methods on the `Servant` object directly to trigger changes in the
+can call methods on the `Peasant` object directly to trigger changes in the
-servant process.
+peasant process.

-Note that the monarch also needs to have a servant ID, because the monarch is
+Note that the monarch also needs to have a peasant ID, because the monarch is
-really just a servant with the added responsibility of keeping track of the
+really just a peasant with the added responsibility of keeping track of the
-other servants as well.
+other peasants as well.

 It's important that `ExecuteCommandline` takes a `currentDirectory` parameter.
 Consider the scenario `wt -s 0 -d .` - in this scenario, the process that's